xdeenist/redux-modals/README.md

-# Redux Modal
+# Redux Modal for React 18

-`redux-modal` connect your modal to the redux store, and let you control your modal by simply dispatching actions.
+`redux-modals` for React 18 connect your modal to the redux store, and let you control your modal by simply dispatching actions.

 It works with any react based modal component.